grid-x/example-webhook-receiver/examples/node-express/README.md

 This example implements a simple Express based server to receive events from gridX through webhooks.
 It implements only the `appliance/online` event handler.

-The implementation just prints the received event to the console.
+The implementation just prints some of the received event's data to the console.
-You can work on the server while running it, every change will restart the server.
+You can play around with the server implementation while running it, every change will restart the server.

 ## Prerequisites